The Universe's Source Code Might Be Written in Octonions

 Quantum field theory predicts that empty space should contain enormously more energy than it actually does — off by a factor of roughly 10¹²².
 This “cosmological constant problem” has resisted solution for decades.

-The CHO framework offers a resolution: the vacuum energy is suppressed by 3⁻⁴ˣ⁶⁴ = 3⁻²⁵⁶ ≈ 10⁻¹²².
+The CHO framework offers a candidate resolution: the vacuum energy is suppressed by 3⁻⁴ˣ⁶⁴ = 3⁻²⁵⁶ ≈ 10⁻¹²².
 Each of the 64 algebraic dimensions contributes a factor of 1/3 to the fourth power of the energy scale.
 The predicted dark energy density matches observation to ~3%.

-Dark Matter: A Sharp Negative Prediction
+Dark Matter: A Null Exclusion Target

 The algebra is saturated — all 64 dimensions map to known particles.
 There is no algebraic “slot” for a new particle that carries Standard Model charges.
 Therefore: